Blacksheep909/SpotMicroESP32/electronics/README.md

 *The board in this photo was the first prototype, so a couple of traces are missing here, but are now updated in the newest version!*
 ### Future Expansion

-The PCB has additional pinouts, including one for an ESP32-CAM module, which can be used for streaming video or advanced vision processing.
-This slot is not yet populated, but the design allows for easy addition in the future, with straightforward integration into the control system.
+The PCB in the future could have additional pinouts including one for an ESP32-CAM module, which can be used for video or facial recognition.
+This slot is NOT yet populated, but the design allows for easy addition in the future, with straightforward integration into the PCB.

 ### Example Images